Leave a Message

 The earnest money deposit is most often 1% of the purchase price, and can be delivered on the contract date, or up to a few days after.
 It is deposited into an escrow account until the closing date, at which point the money is applied to the your costs at closing.

-This contract will likely also have contingencies based on the satisfaction of the appraisal, inspections, insurability, and financing.
+The contract will likely also have contingencies based on the satisfactory results of the appraisal , inspections, insurance application (insurability), and mortgage application.
 We will take our time to review each clause in detail.

 Upon receipt of the initial offer, the seller may accept, counter, or reject the presented contract.
 This isn’t always about a higher offer price, but may be about specific terms.
 It is all dependent on the motivation of the seller, and we will be there every step of the way to make sure you are informed and that we are appropriately responsive to the contractual deadlines.